omnitaskba/migpayments-woo-commerce/README.md

 4. Crypto Totals Box - Choose if payment estimate is shown on checkout page
 5. Set the plugin title, description and buttons and labels texts
 6. Webhook Whitelisted IPs - Required to change only if you get instructions from Migpayments support.

+# Customization
+To customize plugin's layout, add additional CSS referring to plugin's elements ID's and classes.
+To add custom styles navigate to Appearance than Customize section of your dashboard, scroll down to the bottom of the page and click Additional CSS.

+### Example CSS:
+    .wc-migpayments-crypto-total{
+	    font-size:20px;
+    }`